 For as in one body we have many members, and the members do not all have the same function, so we, though many, are one body in Christ, and individually members one of another.
 Having gifts that differ according to the grace given to us, let us use them: if prophecy, in proportion to our faith; if service, in our serving; the one who teaches, in his teaching; the one who exhorts, in his exhortation; the one who contributes, in generosity; the one who leads, with zeal; the one who does acts of mercy, with cheerfulness. - Romans 12:4-8

-The only “gift” used in the modern “church” system is teaching through one person while everyone else must remain silent.
-Does this allow expression of ALL the saints?
-Jesus Christ died for a functioning body, not a well-oiled ritual.
+The only “gift” used in the counterfeit church system is through the one man show who does not accommodate, or allow the expression of the Holy Spirit in all the the brethren.
+Christ died for freely functioning body the only he is building, not a well-oiled denominational ritual.

-A true meeting is a continuation of where Jesus left off in free expression that sends shock waves of glory without the attachments of the traditions of man.
-Songs are led by the leading of the Holy Spirit, not a salaried worship leader.
-What comes out of the mouths of the ekklesia are what the Holy Spirit has filled their minds, heart and mouth with.
-The majesty of our Lord and King, Jesus Christ fills the gathering.
-Everything is orchestrated by the Holy Spirit that carries them to press on as each member of His Body is allowed to function with the gifts supplied by the Holy Spirit.
+What Christ has done in the lives if his followers is a free expression that sends shock waves of glory to our Father in heaven devoid of having any attachments to the traditions of man.
+They are led by the the Holy Spirit, not a hireling.
+What comes out of the mouths of those among the ekklesia are what the Holy Spirit has filled their minds, heart and mouths with.
+Everything is orchestrated by the Holy Spirit as each of the brethren are encouraged to utilize their gifts.

 So that we may no longer be children, tossed to and fro by the waves and carried about by every wind of doctrine, by human cunning, by craftiness in deceitful schemes.
 Rather, speaking the truth in love, we are to grow up in every way into him who is the head, into Christ, from whom the whole body, joined and held together by every joint with which it is equipped, when each part is working properly, makes the body grow so that it builds itself up in love. – Ephesians 4:14-16